FREQUENTLY ASKED QUESTIONS

 Your academic advisor will send an email to your UGA email address with the time and location of your academic advising appointment during orientation.

-For students attending a 1-day session, you will get an email by 10:00am of your orientation and will have your appointment in the afternoon of your session.
+For students attending a one-day session, you will get an email by 10:00am of your orientation and will have your appointment in the afternoon of your session.

-For students attending a 2-day session, you will get an email by 10:00am on day 2 of your orientation and will have your appointment in the afternoon of day 2 of your session.
+For students attending a two-day session, you will get an email by 10:00am on Day Two of your orientation and will have your appointment in the afternoon of Day Two of your session.

 Students will be able to begin registering for an in-person orientation session through their application status page.
 For fall and summer-start students this will occur in early May and for spring-start students this will occur in early November.
 Students will be sent all information needed to their UGA email address.